JulesssG/ADA-project/README.md

 ## Research questions
 A list of research questions we would like to address during the project.

+- How often do people buy groceries online?
-We can study different trends and their popularity at the product, the review or the reviewer level:
+- What does the products' price distribution tell us?
+(At brand, product or category level) We can study different trends and their popularity at the product, the review or the reviewer level:
 - What does the products' price distribution tell us?
 - How are the prices and brands or sales rank related?